underscoreio/essential-scala/src/pages/sequencing/index.md

 In this section we're going to look at two more language features, **generics** and **functions**, and see some abstractions we can build using these features: **functors**, and **monads**.

 Our starting point is code that we developed in the previous section.
-We developed `IntList`, a list of integers, and wrote like the following:
+We developed `IntList`, a list of integers, and wrote code like the following:

 ~~~ scala
 sealed trait IntList {